Sephirot-Yesod/lumaa-spring-2025-ai-ml/README.md

 ## Notes

-- The recommendations are based on text similarity, so results depend on how well the descriptions capture the movie's themes.
+- The recommendations are based on text similarity, so results depend on how well the descriptions capture the movie's plot.
 - The system works best when descriptions are **well-written and descriptive**.

 ## Future Improvements